Pledge

 After leaving the EU, and prior to Labour coming into government in July 2024, the UK negotiated bilateral returns agreements with a number of non-EU countries, including Albania, Vietnam, Pakistan and Bangladesh, in an effort to speed up the return of people with no right to remain in the UK, including failed asylum seekers, foreign national offenders and others.

-We’ve not seen Labour set out details of its approach to negotiating further arrangements, though it has signalled that it wants to negotiate a returns agreement with the EU, which would potentially allow the UK to return some asylum seekers who travelled to the UK via an EU member state to that country (as opposed to their country of origin).
+We’ve not seen Labour set out details of its approach to negotiating further arrangements, though shortly after entering government it signalled that it wanted to negotiate a returns agreement with the EU, which would potentially allow the UK to return some asylum seekers who travelled to the UK via an EU member state to that country (as opposed to their country of origin).

-On 28 November 2024 the Home Office announced a series of co-operation deals with Iraq, including a joint statement on migration which it said included “further work on the returns of people who have no right to be in the UK, where returns are currently very slow, and the continued provision of reintegration programmes to support returnees”.
+The Home Office also announced a series of co-operation deals with Iraq on 28 November 2024, including a joint statement on migration which it said included “further work on the returns of people who have no right to be in the UK, where returns are currently very slow, and the continued provision of reintegration programmes to support returnees”.

 As we develop this Government Tracker we’re keen to hear your feedback.
 We’ll be keeping the Tracker up to date and adding more pledges in the coming months.